zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Pierre asks Irene, “How does it feel to be on the c usp of a new discovery?”
 “To be on the cusp” (cusp) of something means to be at the moment when something very interesting is going to happen, to be at the p oint in time where something important or exciting will happen.
-We often use thi s expression when we’re about
+We often use this expression when we’re about

 to find out something new or discover something.
 “T o discover” (discover) is to find out about something that you didn’t know about  before.
 “Discovery” is the noun that comes from the verb “to discover.”